John-Rivero/Data-Analyst-Portfolio/1. Countries' Yearly GDP Analysis/README.md

-# Countries' yearly GDP Analysis
+# Top 5 Countries with the Best Investment Potential: An Analysis of GDP and Inflation Rates

 Author: John Rivero